Californians for Equal Rights Foundation is dedicated to advancing and educating the public on the cause of equal rights.

 President | Frank Xu

+Frank Xu is President of Californians for Equal Rights Foundation and co-founder of San Diego Asian Americans for Equality.
 Frank served as the Statewide Finance Chair for the No on 16 campaign.
-He commits his time and effort to the community since late 2013.
+He has been committing his time and effort to the community since late 2013.
 After organizing several rallies against discrimination towards the Chinese community, he realizes that the only way to empower the community is to serve and get involved.
 He was a board member of Educational Technology Advisory Committee and Budget Review Advisory Committee in Poway Unified School District.
-He also serves as an alternate board member of County of San Diego Health Advisory Board, a board member in La Jolla Presidents’ Lions Club and his own home owner association.
+He also served as an alternate board member of County of San Diego Health Advisory Board.
+He is now a board member of Rancho Penasquitos Town Council and La Jolla Presidents’ Lions Club.

 Dr. Gail Heriot is Professor of Law at University of California at San Diego and a member of the United States Commission on Civil Rights.
 Dr. Heriot was a key co-chair for the 1996 Proposition 209 Campaign and co-authored the official rebuttal to argument against Prop.
 209. She is a principled scholar and fierce defender of Prop.
 209 as well as the 1964 Civil Rights Act.
 Prior to becoming an academic, Heriot clerked for the honorable Seymour Simon on the Illinois Supreme Court and practiced at law firms in Chicago and Washington, DC.